openknowledge/workshop-mad-summit-sommer-2024-cloud/app/README.md

 3. Connect the frontend to backend

-    - Adjust the showcase "0 – On-Premises" in `showcases.ts`
+    - Adjust the showcase "0 – On-Premises" in `frontend/src/showcases.ts`
     - Set the base URL to the URL of the backend
+      - Reminders:
+        - You will find the URLs in the VSCode Codespaces ports tab
+        - The Backend Service runs on Port 8080
+        - The Backend Port Visibility must be set to public
+    - Open the App in the Browser and select the showcase "0 – On-Premises" in the dropdown
-    - Select showcase "0 – On-Premises" and check if the app works properly
+    - Check if the app works properly

 4. Stop the backend by pressing Ctrl+C in the backend terminal